Wrocław: Industrial age

+First World War and interwar period

 During World War I, in 1914, a branch of the Organizacja Pomocy Legionom ("Legion Assistance Organisation") operated in the city with the goal of gaining support and recruiting volunteers for the Polish Legion, but three Legions' envoys were arrested by the Germans in November 1914 and deported to Austria, and the organisation soon ended its activities in the city.
 During the war, the German administration operated seven forced labour camps for Allied prisoners of war in the city.

 Following the war, Breslau became the capital of the newly created Prussian Province of Lower Silesia of the Weimar Republic in 1919.
 After the war the Polish community began holding masses in Polish at the Church of Saint Anne, and, as of 1921, at St. Martin's and a Polish School was founded by Helena Adamczewska.
 In 1920 a Polish consulate was opened on the Main Square.
 In August 1920, during the Polish Silesian Uprising in Upper Silesia, the Polish Consulate and School were destroyed, while the Polish Library was burned down by a mob.
 The number of Poles as a percentage of the total population fell to just 0.5% after the re-emergence of Poland as a state in 1918, when many moved to Poland.
 Antisemitic riots occurred in 1923.

 The city boundaries were expanded between 1925 and 1930 to include an area of 175 km² with a population of 600,000.
 In 1929, the Werkbund opened WuWa (Wohnungs- und Werkraumausstellung) in Breslau-Scheitnig, an international showcase of modern architecture by architects of the Silesian branch of the Werkbund.
 In June 1930, Breslau hosted the Deutsche Kampfspiele, a sporting event for German athletes after Germany was excluded from the Olympic Games after World War I. The number of Jews remaining in Breslau fell from 23,240 in 1925 to 10,659 in 1933.
-Up to the beginning of World War II, Breslau was the largest city in Germany east of Berlin.
+Up to the beginning of World War II, Breslau was the largest city in Germany east of Berlin with important companies of textile manufacturing and mechanical engineering.